-Puerto Mosquito Bioluminescent Bay is considered the brightest and most pristine in the world.
+Puerto Mosquito bioluminescent bay is considered the brightest and most pristine in the world.
 Its conservation is part of our mission.
-Since its founding the VCHT has been involved in scientific and technical work that supports its conservation and assists the Department of Natural and Environmental Resources: such as, erosion and sedimentation control, water quality monitoring and dinoflagellate counts.
+Since its founding the VCHT has been involved in scientific and technical work supporting its conservation.
+We assist the Department of Natural and Environmental Resources, as co managers of the reserve, in erosion and sedimentation control, water quality monitoring and dinoflagellate counts.

 The cause of bioluminescence in the bay is due to an abundance of an organism called “dinoflagellates” in the bay’s water.

 The warm-water ecosystem that the bay creates, with a narrow opening to the open ocean, generates an ideal habitat for dinoflagellates to live in abundance.
 The nutrient content of the bay also allows the dinoflagellates to survive and flourish.
 The bioluminescence, created by the dinoflagellates, is actually the organism’s natural defense mechanism, in which the dinoflagellates use their light to ward off predators.